What is a Hernia?

 If you or a loved one has suffered from complications after a hernia mesh implant was placed within your body, you may be entitled to receive compensation for your injuries.

-The South Carolina attorneys at The Jeffcoat Firm are here to help.
+The hernia mesh lawyer at The Jeffcoat Firm are here to help.
 Time is of the essence in a hernia mesh lawsuit.
 Don’t wait.
 Contact us today for a free consultation to see how we can help.

-How much compensation could I receive in a hernia mesh lawsuit?
+How much compensation could I receive in a physiomesh lawsuit or hernia mesh lawsuit?

 Each case is different, and you’ll need an experienced attorney well-versed in hernia mesh cases to help seek the compensation you deserve.